rcompanhoni/javascript-snippets/README.md

 # JavaScript Snippets

-A collection of code snippets on several concepts related to JavaScript development.
+A collection of code snippets for demonstrating various concepts related to JavaScript development

 ## Table of Contents
   - [Algorithms](#algorithms)